-Recently, I am building a online store with Laravel 8.
-In order to work with Laravel 8, I need to upgrade my PHP cli.
-Right now, I have PHP 7.1.33 (cli) on my computer.
-You can check your own PHP cli at the terminal as below.
+Recently, I am building an online store with Laravel 8.
+In order to work with Laravel 8, I need to upgrade my PHP CLI.
+Right now, I have PHP 7.1.33 (CLI) on my computer.
+You can check your own PHP CLI at the terminal as below.

 $ php -v PHP 7.1.33 (cli) (built: Oct 23 2019 09:24:14) ( ZTS MSVC14 (Visual C++ 2015) x64 ) Copyright (c) 1997-2018 The PHP Group Zend Engine v3.1.0, Copyright (c) 1998-2018 Zend Technologies

-Now I will head to environment variables and change the PHP cli path at system variables section.
-This is how I setup my environment development for all PHP web application and WordPress.
-This way, I can access PHP cli, composer, nodejs and more from anywhere in my computer.
+Now I will head to the environment variables and change the PHP CLI path in the System variables section.
+This is how I set up my environment development for all PHP web applications and WordPress.
+This way, I can access PHP CLI, composer, nodejs, and more from anywhere on my computer.

 Access Environment Variables

-After clicking on Environment Variables button, you will see this popup.
+After clicking on the Environment Variables button, you will see this popup.

 Change PHP cli version path

 You will edit the Path variable.
-Basically you just add the PHP cli version you want into Path variable.
+Basically, you just add the PHP CLI version you want into the Path variable.

 $ php -v PHP 7.4.0 (cli) (built: Nov 27 2019 10:14:18) ( ZTS Visual C++ 2017 x64 ) Copyright (c) The PHP Group Zend Engine v3.4.0, Copyright (c) Zend Technologies